Best Weighted Blankets for Hot Sleepers

 CoolZen ultra-cooling material is, as the name suggests, ultra-cooling.
 The blanket itself is made of 100% cotton, making it extremely breathable and soft, even with the extra weight.
 It comes pre-washed but can be hand-washed or dry cleaned as needed.

 For cooler nights, you can attach the plush minky duvet for extra warmth.
 This is machine-washable and retains its super-softness even after several washes.
 It also has a heavy-duty zipper that doesn’t snag and is sure to last you a long time.

-A durable, cozy weighted blanket with cooling fabric for warmer months, and a warm duvet for cooler seasons.
+A durable, cozy blanket with cooling fabric for warmer months, and a warm duvet for cooler seasons.
 With a masterful design that evenly spreads weight, this is the perfect “cocoon” to snuggle up in and relieve the stress of daily life.

 LUNA Weighted Blanket

 Weighted Blanket for Hot Sleepers With the Most Choices

 LUNA offers its blankets with added weight in several sizes, weights, colors, and patterns.
 They even include sizes and weights appropriate for kids (though it’s generally recommended that children not use heavy blankets until they are at least 5 years old).

 The blanket itself must be washed cold, on a gentle setting or hand-washed, and is recommended to be hung out to dry (though it can be tumble dried on low heat, if necessary).
 To ease the laundering process, you can purchase a duvet separately to cover the blanket using its 8 attachment points.